dsmilab/Getaway/README.md

 All original picture rights to the original author of all.

-If there is any wrong , please contact us as soon as possible to do delete processing.
+If there is any wrong, please contact us as soon as possible to do delete processing.

 © 2018 DSMI Lab, team 逃過一劫.